When you start to create your products there is always a process you go through which starts from idea all the way through to end product.

-Its getting harder to speak as a handmade business owner, who creates by hand and offers unique made with care products.
-That has become the normal for all handmade business owners now.
+It’s getting harder to speak as a handmade business owner, who creates by hand and offers unique made with care products.
+That has become the norm for all handmade business owners now.

 People who buy from mass produced stores online

 could very well be are your future potential customers.
-The way you will speak to your potential customer and change their way of buying is by the very reason you started your business because you have a passion to produce a product that is different, made with a skill and has a story to tell.
-You are not just selling a product you are also selling it’s story that really makes you stand out from any business crowd.
+The way you speak to your potential customer to change their way of buying is the very reason you started your business.
+You have a passion to produce a product that is different, made with a skill and has a story to tell.
+You are not just selling a product you are also selling its story that really makes you stand out from any business crowd.

 There’s one thing I must add before you start writing your products life stories, don’t waffle, lie or filling your story with rubbish.
 Meaning only write what’s relevant to your products.
 If your product needs 5 sentences to tell its story then, 5 sentences it is.